 This body of work across sculpture , installation, video and performance, looks at gender, power and identity, through my interference with and manipulation of mens’ business suits.
-Cutting with a scalpel , fraying, pulling apart, picking, badly applying mascara.
-Sanding, drilling, shredding.
-Spinning with a large drill.
-Ceramic pieces work both with the suits and … Read moreinterfering with mens’ business suits
+The iconic status of the suits and its default attachment to power, is subverted through different forms of deconstruction: cutting with a scalpel , fraying, pulling apart, picking, … Read moreinterfering with mens’ business suits

 ceramic pieces to be inserted into frayed, slashed , stitched mens’ suits- or hold a section of heavily frayed shoulder pad lining that has mascara liberally applied some of these forms are swollen, and bulging.
 Bruised.
 Truncated.
 Hollow inside. white, pink : skin, bone, flesh some are cut, scratched, sliced, bent, buckled some appear as … Read moreceramics: some for broken suits